lauranemarco/lauranemarco.github.io/index.md

 In [Talks & Reviews](https://lauranemarco.github.io/talksreviews), you can find a list of the academic and non-academic talks I have given, and the events I have been a reviewer for.

-In [Blog](https://lauranemarco.github.io/blog/), I plan to write more informal posts about my research and topics I am interested in.
-This is more aimed at a general audience.

 ### Contact me
 ✉️Email me at: laurane.marco@epfl.ch